 Good business practices improve productivity in Myanmar’s manufacturing sector

-We investigate the relationship between business practices and enterprise productivity using panel data with matched employer and employee information from Myanmar.
-The data show that micro, small, and medium-sized manufacturing enterprises in Myanmar typically adopt only a few modern business practices, and the persistence in the use is extremely low.
+We look into the relationship between business practices and enterprise productivity using panel data with matched employer and employee information from Myanmar.
+The data show that micro, small, and medium-size enterprises in Myanmar typically do only a few modern business practices.

 Even so, through estimates of value-added functions and labour demand relations we find a positive and economically important association between business practices and productivity.
 The results are confirmed when we utilize employer–employee information to estimate Mincer-type wage regressions.
 In combination, the value-added functions and the Mincer regressions show that at least half of the productivity gain from improved business practices stems from selection effects of employment of more productive workers.